 Clay soils retain water better than others, so be careful not to give it too much water.
-Generally, it needs less water.
+Generally, it needs less water than other soils.
 However, it takes water longer to soak into clay, which increases the chance of inefficient runoff.
 The solution: Use a lower volume of water, but for a longer period of time.

 How Do These Tips Save You Money?

-The benefits are obvious: if you can cut down on irrigation, Oki says, then that’s less often you have to foot a massive water bill just to keep your lawn green.
-It’s not just money in your water bill you save.
+The benefits are obvious: If you can cut down on irrigation, then that’s less often you have to foot a massive water bill just to keep your lawn green.
+It’s not just money on your water bill you save, though.

-Oki stated that streamlining your irrigation to guzzle less water can save you time, too — and that means saving a whole lot of work and backaches, too, when you think about it.
+Streamlining your irrigation to guzzle less water can save you time, too — and that means saving a whole lot of work and backaches when you think about it.

 - Contact a lawn care professional to calibrate your irrigation system as soon as it is installed.

 Proper watering, with minimal waste, can be achieved more quickly by adopting the advice of an expert who can calibrate your system for maximum efficiency.